-How did Lava Caves in Iceland Form?
+How Do Iceland’s Lava Caves Form?

-Best Lava Caves in Iceland
+Lava Caves in Iceland

 Combo Tours with Lava Caving in Raufarhólshellir

-Lava cave tours in Iceland can also be combined with a trip to the famous Blue Lagoon spa, where you can enjoy the healing powers of Icelandic water.
+Lava cave tours in Iceland can also be combined with a trip to the famous Blue Lagoon Spa, where you can enjoy the healing powers of Icelandic water.

 Combine your lava caving tour with horseback riding and meet charming Icelandic horses!
 The purebred horses are friendly and intelligent.
 Children love them!

 If you’re looking for an extreme experience, try out a caving and ATV tour!
-Ride quad bikes on vast lava fields and then explore the same fields from a completely different angle: under the ground!
+Ride quad bikes across vast lava fields and then explore the same fields from a completely different angle: under the ground!